Introduction to Model-Based Derivative-Free Optimization: Incremental Geometry Improvement

-Of course, the previous results in this section ensure that all these properties are guaranteed for linear interpolation, fully quadratic interpolation\footnote{Note that a fully quadratic model with $\Delta \leq \Delta_{\max}$ is fully linear with constants $\kappamf \Delta_{\max}$ and $\kappamg \Delta_{\max}$, or use minimum Frobenius interpolation with $p=(n+1)(n+2)/2$; see \remref{rem_fully_quad_is_min_frob}.}, and minimum Frobenius norm quadratic interpolation.
+Formally, the `replace distant point' and `replace bad point' steps in \algref{alg_self_correcting} have the minimal requirements that the new geometry-improving point $\by_{\textnormal{new}}$ must satisfy, in practice a good choice---motivated by Lemma~\ref{lem_det_updating_lin_quad} or \ref{lem_det_updating_min_frob}---is to find this point by maximizing the (magnitude of the) relevant Lagrange polynomial inside the current trust region $B(\bx_k,\Delta_k)$.
+More details are given in \remref{rem_incr_update_ideas} below.

 The full algorithm is given in \algref{alg_self_correcting}.
-We prove global convergence of the algorithm, but not worst-case complexity bounds.
-To do this, we would need to establish exactly how the $\Lambda_{\infty}$-poisedness of $\mathcal{Y}_k$ changes at each iteration, by providing more detail about the interpolation set updating for successful iterations and when replacing a distant point.
-Otherwise, the maximum number of consecutive `replace bad point' iterations (effectively, the number of iterations before \algref{alg_geom_improvement} terminates) cannot be bounded.
+It is written in a generic way, without specifying a specific interpolation type, which can be linear, fully quadratic\footnote{Note that a fully quadratic model with $\Delta \leq \Delta_{\max}$ is fully linear with constants $\kappamf \Delta_{\max}$ and $\kappamg \Delta_{\max}$, or use minimum Frobenius interpolation with $p=(n+1)(n+2)/2$; see \remref{rem_fully_quad_is_min_frob}.} or minimum Frobenius quadratic.

 We begin with some basic results.